Ice Safety With Brad Hawthorne

-The moment we have all been waiting for is finally here... it's time to hit the ice and start fishing!
-Some of the best fishing of winter takes place during early ice season.
-We know you’ve been eagerly waiting to get out there, but we want to help make sure you are doing it safely.
+The moment we have all been waiting for is finally here... it's time to hit the ice in search of that first bite!
+With some of the best fishing of the winter taking place during early ice, we want to help you stay on the fish, while staying safe.

 1. Don't Be a Follower

-This is the number one mistake I see,” says Hawthorne.
+This is the number one mistake I see.
 You should never assume that ice is safe to fish just because you saw someone out there on a bucket earlier.
 They might not be out there safely, and even if they are, conditions can change in a matter of hours.

 2. Wear a Striker Ice Fishing Suit with Sureflote® Flotation